SciCatProject/documentation/Development/v4.x/backend/testing_backend.md

 # Testing

 ## Packages
-Following is the list of hte main packages used to build, run and manage testing for the project
+Following is the list of the main packages used to build, run and manage testing for the project:

 * [Chai](https://github.com/chaijs/chai) - Assertion
 * [Supertest](https://github.com/visionmedia/supertest) - NodeJS testing for HTTP calls